Shagird (2011 film)

 Shagird is a 2011 Indian Hindi-language action thriller film directed by Tigmanshu Dhulia.
-The film stars Nana Patekar, Mohit Ahlawat, Rimi Sen, Zakir Hussain, and Anurag Kashyap.
+An adaptation of Bengali film Ghatak (2006), the film also borrows inspirations from American film Training Day (2001).
+It stars Nana Patekar, Mohit Ahlawat, Rimi Sen, Zakir Hussain, and Anurag Kashyap.
 The film was released on 13 May 2011.
 Despite positive reviews from critics, the film failed to perform well commercially.

 Plot

 The film opens with gangster Bunty Bhaiya being arrested in Ghaziabad.
 In Delhi, Sub-inspector Mohit Kumar joins the crime branch under senior inspector Hanumant Singh.
-There he meets Singh’s team, who are playing both sides of a dispute between a builder and the local land mafia.
+There he meets Singh's team, who are playing both sides of a dispute between a builder and the local land mafia.

 Hanumant visits the leader of the land mafia under false pretenses and kills the entire gang, with the unwitting support of news reporter Varsha Mathur.
 Later, he claims to the media that the gang are wanted terrorists.
 Threats by the underworld against Hanumant and his family escalate, and he asks his wife and son to leave the country as soon as possible.

 Bunty Bhaiya has been transferred to Delhi jail, where he befriends two terrorists.
 Hanumant takes Mohit to a local politician, Rajmani Yadav, and Rajmani informs the cops about a drug deal that is going to take place.
 Hanumant sabotages the deal and kills the dealers, then steals the drugs and money slated to change hands.
 During the chaos, Mohit proves his worth and saves Hanumant's life.
 Meanwhile, three journalists are kidnapped by a terrorist who asks for the release of Bunty Bhaiya along with other terrorists.

 The government accedes to the demands, but Hanumant kills the two terrorists and takes Bunty into his safe house, revealing that the kidnapping was an elaborate ruse planned by Hanumant.
 At the safe house, he records Bunty's confessions, which implicate Rajmani.
 Mohit tips Hanumant about Rajmani's plot to betray him, resulting in Hanumant killing his colleague Shamsher and staging it as suicide.
 He then blackmails Rajmani over Bunty's confession video, demanding ₹ 15 crore (₹ 150,000,000).